tonisaar/hello-world/README.md

 # hello-world
-nothing interesting here. tutorial repo it is, no joke
+nothing interesting here, go away. tutorial repo it is, no joke. creating an issue. closing an issue. mergng a pull request.